google/trillian/docs/storage/storage.md

 restore the tree state by reading intermediate hashes at each tree level.

 As a crosscheck the root hash of the compact tree is compared against the current log root.
-If it does not match then log is corrupt and cannot be used.
+If it does not match then the log is corrupt and cannot be used.

 ### Writing Leaves and Sequencing